kugurerdem/rugu.dev/data/en/welcome.md

-# Hi there!

-I'm Ugur, and welcome to my personal website, where I share my writings on various topics as well as my projects and work.

-For more information about me or to get in contact, please visit the [about page](/about).
+**Welcome!** Ugur here.
+I usually write about software development, psychology and philosophy.
+For more information, see [about page](/about).